bitquery/documentation/README.md

 ## Billing

-Billing tariffs defined at https://bitquery.io/pricing are applied on per-account basis.
+Billing tariffs defined at [Bitquery Pricing](https://bitquery.io/pricing) are applied on per-account basis.
 If account is administrator of the team, the billing plan applied to all members of the team.
 Plan applied by calendar month period.
 Starting from the period, certain amount of credits are defined to be spent during this period.
 When these credits spent, GraphQL server stops serving requests with user